Welcome to My Anger Resource Page

 When gaslighting is used to control a person, it is a form of emotional.
 Emotional abuse is a very serious relationship malfunction and injures many people it can cause a complete breakdown of the couple’s relationship and family.

-Most often, gaslighting is used to neutralize another person’s point of view to gain the upper hand in an argument and thereby increase once influence regarding the decision or point to be made.
+Most often, gaslighting is used to neutralize another person’s point of view to gain the upper hand in an argument and thereby increase one’s influence regarding the decision or point to be made.

 Sometimes, the perpetrator of gaslighting is not even aware of what they are doing.
 Gaslighting is a hidden form of anger that can be hidden from both the perpetrator and the victim.